Adam Smith Program

 Organizers: Dan Klein, Erik Matson, Gerard Alexander (Blue Ridge Center), Kenneth Elzinga (UVA)

-Also in the loop: Teresa Manning (Virginia Association of Scholars, VAS; and NAS)
+Other partners: John William Pope Foundation; Teresa Manning (Virginia Association of Scholars, VAS; and NAS)

 The year 2026 is the 250th anniversary of The Declaration and Adam Smith’s WN (which appeared a few months prior to July 4).